DevDizzle/SciPaper-Hub/README.md

    ```bash
    python -m pipelines.normalize 20240101T000000Z
    ```
-3. **Indexer** – Embeds abstracts with Vertex `gemini-embedding-001` and
-   upserts them into the Vertex Vector Search collection, validating the write with read-after-write probes.
+3. **Indexer** – Embeds abstracts and upserts them into the Vertex Vector Search collection, validating the write with read-after-write probes.
    ```bash
    python -m pipelines.indexer 20240101T000000Z
    ```
+   > **Note on Dimensions:** We use `text-embedding-005` as the embedding model.
+   > The Vertex Vector Search index must be created and configured with a dimension of **768**.
+   > If the model is ever changed, the index must be recreated (or a new one created)
+   > with a matching dimension, or the app will fail the startup dimension check.

 Each step accepts optional flags to override snapshot identifiers or blob locations; see the module docstrings for details.